Business

 Chart comparing common shopping incentives — free shipping and 10% off — both highly effective in driving immediate conversions.

-In our dataset, exit-intent popups with limited-time offers averaged roughly 33 % conversion, and the best performers combined urgency with personalization.
+In our dataset, exit-intent popups with limited-time offers performed especially well, and the best performers combined urgency with personalization.

 That pattern aligns with broader research: the average online-store conversion rate is about 3.6 %, yet personalized onsite messages can lift performance by 20 – 25 %.